PrincetonUniversity/intro_machine_learning/README.md

 # A Hands-On Introduction to Machine Learning

 This mini-course provides a comprehensive introduction to machine learning.
 Part 1 introduces the machine learning process and shows participants how to train simple models.
 Part 2 covers model evaluation and refinement.
 Artificial neural networks are introduced in Part 3.
 A survey of different neural network architectures is presented in Part 4.
-The mini-course concludes with a hackathon during Part 5 where participants will work on a small, end-to-end machine learning project chosen from one of multiple domains (e.g., natural language processing, graph neural networks, physical sciences).
+The mini-course concludes with specialized sessions during Part 5 where participants will choose from one of multiple domains (natural language processing, graph neural networks, physical sciences).

 Attendees should have some familiarity with Python and basic calculus.
 This mini-course will be held during [Wintersession 2025](https://winter.princeton.edu).